 Oh, and we’re calling it “TinkerLearn.”
-Let us know if this conflicts with anything, we know an effort by a similar name was offering us advice when i mentioned this earlier.1 year ago adam
+Let us know if this conflicts with anything, we know an effort by a similar name was offering us advice when i mentioned this earlier.2 years ago adam

 If you would like to see templates in the next version of Calvetica, speak up on twitter.

 Templates are kind of like having a list of events you can copy and change to create new events from.